A mysterious figure clad in black, with a menacing laugh and twin .45s for any who would dare defy the law.

 - Combat Pragmatist: Dont expect Marquis of Queensbury rules when fighting him.
 Once hes on your tail, youre fair game for any tactic short of those outlawed by the Geneva Conventions, and even then, only if youre lucky.

 - Crazy-Prepared: Some stories have hinged on The Shadow having prepared beforehand for situations he could never have foreseen, such as building a secret hiding compartment into a filing cabinet in his Sanctum in Crime, Insured or having an entire set of red clothes to thwart a room bathed in red light in The Voodoo Master.
-The Shadow generally takes Batman-level precautions.
+The Shadow generally takes Batman-level precautions (which is fitting for the character who taught Batman everything he knows).

 - Cunning Linguist: Can speak numerous languages (often, hell know a language important to the plot) including Chinese, Russian, Xinca and Roma.